 I’ve been doing a lot of pondering and evaluating- thinking about what’s important to me, and what’t not a big deal; patterns I value in our life and patterns that need to change.

-This month I’ve been reading a lot about grace and perfection, jotting in my planner what works and what isn’t working, and even working through a three-week Freedom Moms Challenge in an effort to grow as a woman, wife, and mom.
+This month I’ve been reading a lot about grace and perfection, jotting in my planner what works and what isn’t working, and working through a three-week Freedom Moms Challenge in an effort to grow as a woman, wife, and mom.

 In all of this thinking and prioritizing and reading, I realized something: